fadhilijuma/payment-service/README.md

         }
     }
 ```
-I am using Either from vavr library which either returns valid response in right side or error on left side.
+We are using the Either Monad from [vavr](https://github.com/vavr-io/vavr) library which keeps the valid response on the Right side and error on Left side.